 The Education Development Committee will actively seek out opportunities to develop, deliver and evaluate effective professional development products, trainings and educational opportunities to support the advancement of the parking profession in alignment with the CAPP Role Delineation Study.
 Committee members will be fielded from experienced parking professionals with the background and expertise to guide educational content.

-The Membership Committee provides direction and assistance for recruiting new members to the organization, develops retention programs, and provides guidance on periodic membership surveys.
+The Membership and Community-Building Committee provides direction and assistance for recruiting new members to the organization, develops retention programs, and provides guidance on periodic membership surveys.
 Additionally, it identifies prospects and ensures that there is an initiative to welcome them, and their ancillary organizations, into our membership.
 The committee is also responsible for the first timers/new member orientation at the IPI Conference & Expo each year.
+An added component for 2017-2019, committee members will be actively involved in sector specific ShopTalks, and new community-building initiatives.

 IPI’s Parking Matters® Committee provides leadership and guidance on the Parking Matters program, IPI’s industry-wide program for advancing the parking profession, particularly to external audiences.
 The committee also works collaboratively with the Safety & Security Committee to address issues related to the Parking Safety Matters public service campaigns.
 In addition, members are often called upon to participate in topic-specific subcommittees.